google/fleetspeak-rs/README.md

 of functions for sending and receiving messages from the Fleetspeak client.

-Currently there are no plans to provide capabilities for writing server-side capabilities as well.
+Currently there are no plans to provide capabilities for writing server-side services as well.
 Since server-side services communicate with the Fleetspeak server through [gRPC][grpc], having a sufficiently ergonomic gRPC library should be more than enough for such purposes.